SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Acknowledgements

 The Guoshoujing Telescope (the Large Sky Area Multi-Object Fiber Spectroscopic Telescope, LAMOST) is a National Major Scientific Project built by the Chinese Academy of Sciences.
 Funding for the project has been provided by the National Development and Reform Commission.
 LAMOST is operated and managed by the National Astronomical Observatories, Chinese Academy of Sciences.

-Y.H. acknowledges the supported from the National Science Foundation of China (NSFC grant No. 12422303), the Fundamental Research Funds for the Central Universities (grant Nos.
-118900M122, E5EQ3301X2, and E4EQ3301X2), and the National Key R\&D Programme of China (grant No. 2023YFA1608303).
-T.C.B. acknowledges partial support from grant PHY 14-30152; Physics Frontier Center/JINA Center for the Evolution of the Elements (JINA-CEE), and from OISE-1927130: The International Research Network for Nuclear Astrophysics (IReNA), awarded by the US National Science Foundation.
+Y.H. acknowledges support from the National Science Foundation of China (NSFC grant No. 12422303), the Fundamental Research Funds for the Central Universities (grant Nos.
+118900M122, E5EQ3301X2, and E4EQ3301X2), and the National Key R\&D Program of China (grant No. 2023YFA1608303).
+X.Z. acknowledges partial support through a grant from the Schmidt Sciences Foundation.
+While this project was initiated prior to his current appointment at JHU, a significant portion of the work was completed during his Schmidt-supported position.
+T.C.B. acknowledges partial support from grants PHY 14-30152; Physics Frontier Center/JINA Center for the Evolution of the Elements (JINA-CEE), and OISE-1927130; The International Research Network for Nuclear Astrophysics (IReNA), awarded by the US National Science Foundation, and DE-SC002312; the Center for Nuclear Astrophysics Across Messengers (CeNAM), awarded by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics.
+Y.S.T. is supported by the National Science Foundation under Grant No. AST-2406729.
+G.X. and X.T. acknowledge the support from Key R\&D Program of Zhejiang (2024SSYS0006).